-We envision a world that kids are allowed to go to daycare and not be harmed or killed as a result of heat stroke.
-It is better for child care providers to be proactive than reactive.
-But in the event heat stroke does occur, make sure that the providers know what to do to prevent it from causing injury or even death to the child.
+We envision a world where kids can go to daycare and not be harmed or killed as a result of heatstroke.
+It is better for childcare providers to be proactive than reactive.
+But if heatstroke does occur, make sure that the providers know what to do to prevent it from causing injury or even death to the child.

 We make sure to get to the bottom of what happened and why.
 Parents deserve answers.
 Unfortunately, in heatstroke cases, we see that parents are not told the real truth, which we ultimately end up discovering about what happened and how preventable it was.

-Want To Learn More About Cases Involving Injuries Or Deaths To Children At Daycare Facilities?
+Learn More About Cases Involving Injuries or Deaths to Children at Daycare Facilities

-If you or a loved one has had heat stroke while at a Dallas daycare facility, reach out to us at 214-888-2216.
+If you or a loved one has had a heatstroke while at a Texas daycare facility, reach out to us at 214-699-4409 or email us at [email protected].
 Our daycare team is ready to handle all your needs and answer any questions you may have.
-When your child is hurt, the last thing you want to do is deal with the legal side.
+If your child is hurt, the last thing you want to do is deal with a legal battle.
 Let us guide you through that process so you can focus on your child’s medical treatment and your family.